About Me#

 If you prefer to be formal, you may call me Professor or Doctor, though titles are not particularly important to me.
 Just saying George will suffice.

-• If you use Doctor, please understand that I do not write prescriptions.
+• If you use Doctor, please understand that I do not write prescriptions, except on post-it notes.
+(Yes, I still use them!)

 • If you use Mister, especially Mister T., please know there is only one legit Mr. T. And when I last checked, I do not have his hairstyle.
-But it’s close!
+At one point, it might have been close.

-• If you want an additional challenge, you might look to the capital city of Kerala—Thiruvananthapuram—where my father was born.
+• If you want an additional pronunciation challenge, you might look to the capital city of Kerala—Thiruvananthapuram—in the state of India where my father was born.

 I am a full professor of computer science and chairperson of the same at Loyola University Chicago, as well as a visiting computer scientist at Argonne National Laboratory in the Leadership Computing Facility.